-The Data without Boundaries – DwB – project exists to support equal and easy access to official microdata for the European Research Area, within a structured framework where responsibilities and liability are equally shared.
-Europe needs a comprehensive and easy-to-access research data infrastructure to be able to continuously produce cutting-edge research and reliable policy evaluations.
+The Data without Boundaries – DwB – project came to a formal end on 30 April 2015.
+The project had a mission to support equal and easy access to official microdata for the European Research Area, within a structured framework where responsibilities and liability would be equally shared.
+During its four-year lifespan the DwB worked towards a model of a comprehensive and easy-to-access research data infrastructure for Europe so that the European Union would be able to continuously produce cutting-edge research and reliable policy evaluations.

 Bridging Three Communities

 The Data without Boundaries was a large consortium, with altogether 29 partners belonging to the European Statistical System (10 national statistical institutes), to the CESSDA (11 data archives) and to the research community (7 universities and an enterprise involved in methodological research).
 On page Work Packages more detailed information is provided on how the work was organised.
 In the picture above are the representatives of the partner organisations to the Governance Council held in Libourne, France in April 2015.

 For any questions about the DwB, please see our contact information.

 The DwB project team used various means and forums to reach its objectives.
 As a result, the project proposes a model for an integrated service centre.
 Connected with the model it provides several tools and services it has built that are either available now or can be available later, when members of the stakeholder communities adopt the concepts and tools and continue to work on them.